zippy1978/shift/doc/developer/developer_guide.md

 ### Java

-The required JDK version is 1.7 (a recent official Oracle version with JavaFX 2.2 included).
+The required JDK version is 1.7 (a recent official Oracle version with JavaFX 2.2 included but not higher than update 21, because JavaFX has a [bug](https://javafx-jira.kenai.com/browse/RT-32415)).

 However, due to some limitations with Java 1.7, Java 1.8 will be used as soon as it will be available.